 Rather than taking time to reference each module you studied in great detail, focus on the skill that you gained or honed as you studied the module, and even provide examples of when you have put these skills into action.
 It will be of great benefit to you at all stages of the interview process to think about how these skills could be applied to the role at hand.

-According to a survey by LinkedIn earlier this year, these are the top transferrable skills that employers are looking for:
+According to a survey by LinkedIn in 2019, these are the top transferrable skills that employers are looking for:

 - Time Management